 The financial audit involves the auditing of annual reports where the financial statements of the government authorities are audited and evaluated whether credible and correct.
 An assessment of the risk of material misstatements in an annual report lies at the heart of the financial audit.
 The risk determines the focus and scope of the audit.
 Within national audits, the concept of materiality refers not only to significant sums, but also to important issues of principle for governmental administration that should be highlighted in the annual financial report.
 From 2011 the Swedish NAO applies the international standards on auditing supplemented with the guidelines for public sector audit; International Standards of Supreme Audit Institutions (ISSAI).
-The scope of the financial audit is governed by Section 3 of the Act on the Audit of State Activities (SFS 2002:1022, amended SFS 2010:1430).
+The scope of the financial audit is governed by Section 3 of the Act on the Audit of State Activities (SFS 2002:1022, including SFS 2023:115).
 This states that the Swedish NAO shall audit the annual reports of:

-- the State

-- the Government Offices and, with the exception of the National Swedish Pension Funds, the agencies under the Government

-- the Riksdag (the Swedish Parliament), the Parliamentary Ombudsmen, the Riksbank (the Swedish Central Bank), Stiftelsen Riksbankens Jubileumsfond (Bank of Sweden Tercentenary Foundation) and http://www.government.se/contentassets/fa45b4f60d424c149a8ce26cf6835de8/the-swedish-fiscal-policyframework
+- the State - the Government Offices and, with the exception of the National Swedish Pension Funds, the agencies under the Government - the Riksdagsförvaltningen (the Swedish Parliamentary administration), the Parliamentary Ombudsmen, the Riksbank (the Swedish Central Bank), Stiftelsen Riksbankens Jubileumsfond (Bank of Sweden Tercentenary

+Foundation) and